maxjiang93/maxjiang93.github.io/index.md

 **[Cruise](https://www.getcruise.com/)** \| San Francisco, CA

 - (06/2020 - Present) **Senior Applied Research Scientist, Computer Vision**
-    - Leading the deployment of the current LiDAR based object detection system on the car, coordinating various cross-team collaborations for runtime optimizations.
+    - Successfully delivered and deployed a new generation 3D object detection solution, leading to a significant functional and latency improvement, resulting in increased safety of the car.
-    - Improved the functional and runtime performance of the model, resulting in 138x improvement in point data processing speed.
+    - Led and coordinated cross-team collaboration for deployment and performance optimization.

 **[Google AI](https://ai.google/research/)** \| Mountain View, CA